angietd94/confluent-webinar-connect-private-networking/Part1-networking-and-proxy.md

    ssl_preread on;
  }
 }
+'''
+Then closing the text editor:
+'''
 sudo systemctl restart nginx
 sudo systemctl status nginx
+'''
 Now we need a final step but we will do it later!